bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 (For the last time, Adal, you should probably type "Discourse about Discourse", because Discourse is bullshit.
 You've been over this before.)

-It's hard trying to reconcile a dissonance in my head.
+It's hard trying to think about this.
 Even ignoring the hunt I wrote for, the fun I have with hunt seems to be (mostly) positively correlated with the supposed length of the hunt[^length]—except really the fun I have with the hunt seems to be unrelated to length and more related to how much I liked the puzzle content (or, y'know, the limited slice of puzzle content a given person interacts with).
 Then again, "length of hunt" is a crazy variable on its own, defined entirely by the first team to finish.
 People will call it a Sunday noon hunt despite most finishing teams wrapping up closer to 10 PM, as if Cardinality didn't just blow everyone else out of the water this time.
 And I know people who will specifically cite that timestamp as a reason for their positive hunt experience, as if the 100 other enjoyable things D&M *actually* put into the hunt experience have about the same worth as a single fucking number.

 Again, one number is horridly reductive, especially such a random variable that is, ultimately, semantically vacuous.
-The emphasis on this number devalues the effort put into the hunt by all involved.
+The emphasis on this number devalues the effort put into the hunt.

 Like, obviously the writing team cares about The Number—they're the ones interfacing with MIT for the most part, and the ones who have to deal with reserving space on campus.
 But we shouldn't.
 What the writing team wants to do is their business and theirs alone.
 In general, I trust that they have the best of intentions for the future of hunt, and have designed accordingly.
-I can tell that D&M wanted a better in-person experience and a better MIT student experience, and I'm glad that that they could deliver where we (and our size-1 MIT student contingent) couldn't.
+I can tell that D&M wanted a better in-person experience and a better MIT student experience, and I'm glad they could deliver that where we (and our size-1 MIT student contingent) couldn't.

 If you want to stump about it, go win the fucking hunt first, and express your opinions with the hunt you write.

 </details>

+---

 The first lesson is I need to get better at reading flavortext.